-Try making this South Italian pastry at home.
-Pasticciotto Leccese ticks all the boxes for what a perfect pastry should be – sweet, sumptuous, and irresistible.
-Treat yourself to a serving of Italian cream filled pastry on your next break!
+Pasticciotto Leccese ticks all the boxes for what a perfect pastry should be — sweet, sumptuous, and irresistible!
+An authentic Pugliese recipe you can easily make at home, so treat yourself to a serving of Italian cream filled pastry on your next break!

-I discovered this delight when we went to Puglia in the summer of 2016.
-In the southern part of Puglia, a city called Lecce, where this pastry is as ubiquitous as orecchiette (the region’s pasta).
+I discovered pasticciotti when we visited Puglia in the summer of 2016.
+In the southern part of that region, there’s a beautiful and charming city called Lecce — and this pastry is as ubiquitous as orecchiette (the region’s pasta).

 Ingredients

-- Cornstarch – in case you can’t find any cornstarch, potato flour is a good substitute.
+- Cornstarch – in case you can’t find any cornstarch, potato flour is an excellent substitute.

-- Lemon – you would only be using the lemon zest for the cream (not in the image above).
+- Lemon – you would only be using the lemon zest for the cream (apologies, not included in the image above).

 - Milk – regular full-cream milk is preferred.